dianaventura/dianaventura/README.md

 ### Hi there!
 My name is Diana Ventura👋

+Welcome to my GitHub profile!
+My number one hobby is to play and this tends to appear in my projects!🌸✨

+- 🔭 Since graduating I'm currently working ... on my blog - The Vagabond Scholar!
+A space where I can share what I'm learning as I go.
+- 🌱 I’m currently learning ... everything my degree didn't cover (ALOT of gaps to fill😄).
+Right now my main interests are Computational Lingustics and LLMS.
+- 🤔 I’m always looking for help with content ideas!
+The best way to reach me is through [LinkedIn!](https://www.linkedin.com/in/diana-ventura-v/).
+- ⚡ Fun fact: I cycle to work every day, no matter the weather!
+I've recently joined Love to Ride and I'm super passionate about riding with others.
+If you'd like to join me in the biking challenge, you can register here: [Join me in the biking challenge on Love to Ride!](https://www.lovetoride.net/abz?ic=eab04e9a&locale=en-GB)

 <!--
 **dianaventura/dianaventura** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.